-With the news that Maurizio Sarri has left Chelsea, Roman Abramovich is now on the hunt for his 12th different permanent manager.
+With the news that Frank Lampard has finally been confirmed Roman Abramovich has now appointed his 12th different permanent manager at Chelsea.

 Bear in mind this astonishing number doesn’t include Ray Wilkins and Steve Holland both taking charge of a game each, Jose Mourinho’s chaotic second spell in charge and the subsequent second helping of Guus Hiddink we got as a result of it.